New York City's 4th City Council district

 New York City's 4th City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Keith Powers since 2018, succeeding term-limited fellow Democrat Daniel Garodnick.
+It has been represented by Democrat Virginia Maloney since 2026, succeeding fellow Democrat and former Majority Leader Keith Powers.

 Geography

 District 4 covers a large swath of Manhattan's Upper East Side, also stretching south to include some or all of Midtown, Times Square, Stuyvesant Town–Peter Cooper Village, Turtle Bay, Murray Hill, and Koreatown.
 The UN Headquarters, Rockefeller Center, and many other central Manhattan landmarks are located in the district.

 The district overlaps with Manhattan Community Boards 5, 6, and 8, and is contained entirely within New York's 12th congressional district.
 It also overlaps with the 28th and 59th districts of the New York State Senate, and with the 73rd, 74th, and 75th districts of the New York State Assembly.

 Recent election results

 2025

 The 2025 New York City Council elections will be held on November 4, 2025, with primary elections occurring on June 24, 2025.